DruvPai/druvpai.github.io/_pages/teaching.md

 ---

 In the course of the above appointments, I earned the following awards:
-- In 2022, I was given the UC Berkeley Outstanding Graduate Student Instructor Award (roughly 60 participants/year).
+- In 2022, I was given the UC Berkeley Outstanding Graduate Student Instructor Award (~60 recipients/year).
-- In 2023, I was given the UC Berkeley EECS Department Outstanding TA Award (roughly 5 participants/year).
+- In 2023, I was given the UC Berkeley EECS Department Outstanding TA Award (~5 recipients/year).

 ---